Maria Paola Zavagli

 Maria Paola Zavagli (born 4 June 1977) is a former professional tennis player from Italy.

 Biography

 Zavagli, a right-handed player, was born in the Tuscan town of Bibbiena.
 One of two sisters, her father is a doctor and her mother a teacher.
 She began playing tennis at the age of 10, under the tuition of her uncle.

 As a junior, she twice won the doubles event at the Orange Bowl competition, with Alice Canepa in 1994, then partnering Giulia Casoni in 1995.

 In 1997, she won three ITF singles titles and won two medals at the 1997 Mediterranean Games.

 Her best performance on the WTA Tour was a quarterfinal appearance at the 1998 Internazionali Femminili di Palermo, with wins over Flora Perfetti and Sandra Cecchini.

-She featured in the doubles main draws at both the 2000 French Open and 2000 Wimbledon Championships, partnering Slovakian Janette Husárová in each tournament.
+She featured in the doubles main draws at both the 2000 French Open and 2000 Wimbledon Championships, partnering Slovak player Janette Husárová in each tournament.